-In simple terms, Account Based Marketing (ABM) is a strategy of directing resources to engaging specific targeted accounts.
-Account based marketing doesn’t just suggest that sales and marketing teams get along, It requires them to collaborate on account specific messages and campaigns to ensure a clear and concise messaging.
+In simple terms, Account Based Marketing (ABM) is a strategy of directing resources to engage specific targeted accounts.
+Account based marketing doesn’t just suggest that sales and marketing teams get along, It requires them to collaborate on account-specific messages and campaigns to ensure clear and concise messaging.

 A growing number of B2B marketers are making the change to ABM strategies as part of their overall efforts.
-Account based marketing perfectly compliments more traditional short term marketing goals of generating leads.
-But, is also aimed at the efforts of driving long term revenue growth.
+Account based marketing perfectly complements more traditional short-term marketing goals of generating leads.
+But, is also aimed at the efforts of driving long-term revenue growth.

 Instead of casting a wide net with lead generation efforts, teams use ABM to work closely with sales to identify key prospects.
 They then deliver customized programs and messages to the key decision makers with targeted campaigns.
 Many teams use ABM strategies without necessarily knowing they are.
 They see the benefits without even knowing what they’re doing, but by fully adopting ABM strategies and investing time in messaging, they can improve their benefits even more.

 Even as your buying circles and reach is growing, marketing teams are feeling more pressure than ever to directly impact revenue growth.
 This is the reason we are seeing ABM being taken up by many marketing teams.
 Account based marketing focuses on relationships with the highest opportunity and ensures you create strong meaningful relationships with these accounts.

 For example, let’s say you sell an expensive SaaS service.
 Rather than focus on all businesses that could use your software, you focus on the accounts that have the highest need and budget.
 Note that this is not to say that you do not have marketing messages that don’t target all businesses that are in need of this software.
 Your team focuses on the relationships with businesses that are in an immediate position and strengthens those relationships.